-Day 1: Arrival at QAIA + Petra Exploration (Day & Night)
+Day 1: Arrival in Amman - Petra Exploration

 Marvel at the beauty of the most visited archeological site in Jordan, where you can wander for hours among its countless caves, tombs, and structures meticulously cut from the naturally occurring rose-colored rock walls.
 Navigate the impressive water conduit system of the historic Nabatean city, aptly named one of the Seven Modern Wonders of the World, and pay a visit to Qasr al-Bint, a grand temple that was once the population's primary place of worship.